Who is eligible to apply to the ACHIEVE Program?

 When is the application deadline to apply for the Achieve program?

-Admission to nursing classes is once per year in the Fall on our Main campus in Philadelphia and once per year in the Spring on our Bucks County campus in Newtown, Pennsylvania.
-The application deadline for Fall is March 1, and August 31 for Spring.
-All prerequisite courses must be completed for Fall and Spring matriculation by these dates.
+Admission to nursing classes is once per year in the Fall on our Main campus in Philadelphia.
+The application deadline for Fall is March 1.
+All prerequisite courses must be completed by the end of June in order to start for the Fall semester.

 When are classes held?